birk-bre/django-react-ehr/frontend/README.md

 # Frontend: The Dining Room (React)

-Welcome to the frontend!
 This is the "dining room" of our application—it's what the user sees and interacts with.
 It is built with **React** and **Vite**, a modern and fast build tool.

 Think of this project as a **LEGO set**: